cjaiwenwen/aws/README.md

 ### Prerequisites

-This code is tested with python 2.7, addtional modules (prettytable, boto3, paramiko) are required which will be installed automaticlly.
+This code is tested with python 2.7, addtional modules (IPy, prettytable, boto3, paramiko) are required which will be installed automaticlly.

 Need to configure following at home directory.